Get ready for Ride Day with our top tips

 Ten minutes of easy cycling after your ride, coupled with some stretches, will help minimise muscle stiffness.
-Although it might be the last thing on your mind after an event like the RideLondon-Essex 100, it’s also a good idea to go for a very easy cycle the day after your ride, as this can in fact speed up your recovery.
+Although it might be the last thing on your mind after an event like Ford RideLondon-Essex 100, it’s also a good idea to go for a very easy cycle the day after your ride, as this can in fact speed up your recovery.

 Post-ride refuelling is a must.
 Tuck into some protein for muscle recovery and carbohydrate to boost your energy, ideally within 20 minutes of completing your ride if you’re planning on exercising again within the next couple of days.
 Otherwise, make sure you have a nutritious snack or meal within two hours of crossing the Finish Line – something that really takes your fancy after your cycling efforts on the road!